ssk13/SeniorProject/PseudoComposerWeb/README.md

 * 4th and 5th species CP
 * Page that just lists all da rulez
 * Add 'start over'
-* Add 'show all' and 'hide all' for rules

 Aesthetic:
 * Find way to connect parallel/consecutive perfect intervals horizontally to better group them
-* Make sure that all broken rules are visible over each other

 Rules to fix:
 * Make repeated intervals check for enharmonic spellings of intervals